nbmoya/java-persistence-functional-lab/README.md

 Functional Programming: Advanced data filtering, counting, and transformation using Lambda expressions and Java's functional interfaces (Predicate, Function, Comparator).

-Persistence Layer: Supports three distinct data formats: CSV, Binary (Serialization), and JSON (via Google's Gson library)
+Persistence Layer: Supports three distinct data formats: CSV, Binary (Serialization), and JSON (via Google's Gson library).

+Tech Stack,
+Language: Java (17+)

+Libraries: Google Gson (JSON processing).

+Concepts: OOP, Generics, Lambdas, Streams, Persistence.

+Getting Started,
+Clone the repository.

+Ensure you have Java 17 or higher and the Gson library in your classpath.
+Run the GestionParque.java main class to see the system in action.